welvet/SillyTavern-MessageSummarize/README.md

 - **New Feature**: Added option to have the extension disabled by default for newly created chats
 - **New Feature**: Added an option to delay summarization by some number of messages.

+### Troubleshooting:

+- "ForbiddenError: invalid csrf token": You opened ST in multiple tabs.

+- "Syntax Error: No number after minus sign in JSON at position X": update your koboldcpp, or try disabling "Request token probabilities".

+- Summaries seem to be continuing the conversation rather than summarizing: probably an issue with your instruct template.
+Make sure you are using the correct template for your model, and make sure that system messages are properly distinct from user messages (the summaries use a system prompt).
+This can be caused by the "System same as user" checkbox in your instruct template settings, which will cause all system messages to be treated like a user - uncheck that.
+You can also try toggling "Nest Message in Summary Prompt" in the settings - some models behave better with this.

+- My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.

+- "min new tokens must be in (0, max_new_tokens(X)], got Y": your model has a minimum token amount, which is conflicting with the "Summarization Max Token Length" setting from this extension.
+Either reduce the minimum token amount (usually in the completion settings), or increase you Summarization Max Token Length.

+- Just updated and things are broken: try reloading the page first.

+If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.

 ### Todo
 - ~~Handle swiping, editing, and deleting summaries~~
 - ~~button to re-summarize a given message~~